moleculediscovery/workshop2024/index.md

 Please submit your contributions on [OpenReview](https://openreview.net/group?id=ELLIS.eu/2024/Workshop/ML4Molecules) until November 1 2024 11:59 PM UTC-0.
 The submissions should be in PDF and follow the [NeurIPS](https://neurips.cc/Conferences/2024/CallForPapers) template with a **maximum of 5 pages** (not including references and appendices).
 We also welcome **extended abstract** submissions (2 pages).
 Please anonymize your paper since the review process is dual-anonymous.

 Note that workshop papers often represent the current status of on-going projects.
 They should not be considered as final versions of record for a particular project.
+The workshop is non-archival.

 ### Organizing Committee and Contact
 Chairs: [Johannes Margraf](https://www.fhi.mpg.de/645847/margraf_group), [Francesca Grisoni](https://molecularmachinelearning.com/), [Günter Klambauer](https://www.jku.at/institut-fuer-machine-learning/ueber-uns/team/univ-prof-mag-dr-guenter-klambauer/)